Mitsubishi Car Insurance Costs for October 2025

 Jerry Summary

-Mitsubishi car insurance costs $322 per month, on average, according to our August 2025 analysis of full coverage auto insurance quotes for Jerry customers.
-Anchor General offers the cheapest coverage at $191 per month for full coverage.
+Mitsubishi car insurance costs $313 per month, on average, according to our October 2025 analysis of full coverage auto insurance quotes for Jerry customers.
+Mercury offers the cheapest coverage at $199 per month for full coverage.
 But the model and trim level you choose will greatly influence how much you pay.
 Save by comparing quotes from multiple insurers, bundling policies and asking for discounts.

 Thanks to its value-driven lineup, rally-inspired engineering and dependable performance, Mitsubishi has built a reputation as a practical and innovative automaker with a distinct sporty edge.
 Models like the Lancer Evolution and Eclipse gained cult followings, while crossovers like the Outlander and Outlander Sport appealed to families seeking affordability and versatility.